petosegan/rschip8/README.md

 This is a CHIP-8 emulator written in Rust.

 ## TODO
-* fix bcd so that scores are shown
 * add sound to emulate sound timer
 * key mappings
 * better control over terminal